WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 <!-- /wp:query -->
 ```

-The query pagination block that lets you navigate between pages of posts can only be used inside the query.
-It needs to be placed inside the query, but outside the loop:
+The query pagination block can only be used inside the query.
+Place it inside the query, but outside the loop:

 ```html
 <!-- wp:query -->